Procurement of Goods and Services Procedure (MPF1089)

 6. Leasing or long term hire of equipment

-6.4 Long term leasing of buildings are to be reviewed by the Major Buildings Tender Board in accordance with the Leasing of Premises Procedure.
+6.4.
+Long term leasing of buildings must be reviewed by the Major Buildings Tender Board.

 - financial leases are subject to State Government approval